Skip Global navigation and goto content

 • Palm Beach County was slightly more diverse than the state in terms of race with 18.7% and 16.1% of their total populations represented by Black residents, respectively; however, it had a smaller proportion of Hispanic residents compared to the state (22.4% and 25.6%, respectively).

-• In 2019, Palm Beach County had a lower proportion of residents living below the poverty level compared to the state (12.2% and 14.0%, respectively); however, there were significant economic disparities, with the higher proportion of those living in poverty among Black residents and Hispanic residents of any race
+• In 2019, Palm Beach County had a lower proportion of residents living below the poverty level compared to the state (12.2% and 14.0%, respectively).

 Health Resources Availability and Access Profile

-The Health Resources Availability and Access Profile presents information pertaining to the obtainability of health care resources in Palm Beach County and includes information on health insurance coverage, Federally Qualified Health Centers (FQHCs), and medically underserved populations and areas (MUPs/MUAs).
+Presents information pertaining to the obtainability of health care resources in Palm Beach County and includes information on health insurance coverage, federally qualified health centers, and medically underserved populations and areas.

-• In FY 20-21, Palm Beach County had a higher rate of total licensed physicians, dentists, and behavioral and mental health providers compared to the state, but a lower rate of all classes of nursing professionals
+• In Fiscal Year 2020-21, Palm Beach County had a higher rate of total licensed physicians, dentists, and behavioral and mental health providers compared to the state, but a lower rate of all classes of nursing professionals

 • There is a total of nine primary care health professional shortage areas, seven dental health professional shortage areas, and six mental health professional shortage areas.